 When the apples have cooked down enough, remove from heat.
+About 15 minutes.
 I like to have about half puree and half soft chunks. cooking time does depend on the pan you are using too so some pans may cook the apples through enough by ten mins.

 Add the butter and stir through.

 Apply To Comforted Face

 Start off with 250 grams of sugar if you like your stewed apples a little tart and then add more as you go.Taste to assess how sweet you want it.